-After shrinking D, the 20GB Unallocated space is non-adjacent to system C drive and is on the left of drive E, so Extend Volume doesn't work.
+After shrinking D: drive, the 20GB Unallocated space is non-adjacent to system C drive and is on the left of E, so Extend Volume greyed out.

 If your disk partition configuration meet the requirements:

 - There are no programs or Windows services installed in D drive, so you can delete it.

-Follow the steps to extend OS partition C in Server 2016 Disk Management:
+Follow the steps to extend system partition C in Server 2016 Disk Management:

 - Transfer all files in drive D to E.